kesiev/pvp/README.md

 ## Is there a kiosk mode?

 Yes!
 You can run the game on Google Chrome via game launchers like [Playnite](https://playnite.link/) with a command like ``<your Chrome path>/chrome.exe -kiosk --autoplay-policy=no-user-gesture-required "<your PVP installation>/client/index.html#kiosk"``.
-The game will autostart and quit holding down the "Start" button for 3 seconds.
+The game will autostart and add a "Quit" option.

 ## Contacts